AmandineTao/Docker-lab-student-list-project/README.md

 - Cloning your git repository (which is supposed to contain your Dockerfile)
 - Build your Image from Dockerfile
 - launch and test  a container from image builded
-- Push Image on dockerhub registry
+- Push Image on your private registry
 - Delete container launched if everything is good

 ## Delivery (4 points)